-Why should we trust you over our beloved pest control guy?
+Why should we trust you over our snake repellent dealer?

 A simple fact: if it worked, we would sell it.
 If it did work, it would be a great thing for everyone and would be a huge financial benefit to me, personally.
 But, snake repellents don’t work.
 Don’t fall for it.

-And, if you’re a pest control company and you sell it without even considering the facts here: do better for the people that trust you to protect them.
+And, if you’re a company that sells it without even considering the facts here: do better for the people that trust you to protect them.

 There are a lot of factors that can affect the decision to protect a property with a snake fence.
 Perhaps the least-considered of the bunch is the time of year when it’s done.
 Here’s a little secret that we’ve uncovered after leading the charge rattlesnake protection this last decade: February is the sweet spot for getting a snake fence installed.

 Rattlesnakes aren’t very active in February.